Kaori (voice actress)

-KAORI. (川奈 翠 Kawana Midori born 28 February 1976) is a former freelance Japanese voice actress and singer from Yokohama, Kanagawa Prefecture.
+KAORI. (川奈 翠, Kawana Midori) is a former freelance Japanese voice actress and singer from Yokohama, Kanagawa Prefecture.
 She was previously employed by Contemporary Music Society and Aksent.

+Her most notable voice acting roles are Haruka in Pocket Monsters: Advanced Generation, Nana Komatsu in NANA, and Marin Asagi in Brigadoon: Marin & Melan.

 Career

 Until around 1999, KAORI. worked under the stage name Kawana Akiko (川菜明子) and then Kawana Midori (川菜翠) at an entertainment agency, but due to a merger with the agency she belonged to, she couldn't use "Kawana Midori" anymore, so she worked under the stage name Ka~na (か〜な) for a brief period.
 The stage name KAORI., which she used since 2000, is a portmanteau of Kawana Midori.
 In 2008, when she appeared in Pocket Monsters: Diamond and Pearl, she changed her stage name to Suzuki Kaori (鈴木カオリ), though she continued to use "KAORI." when singing.

 She is also a member of the rock band Spunky Strider, in which she was a vocalist.

 As of 2012, she has stopped singing, either as a solo artist or with a band, due to vocal cervical dystonia (spasmodic dysphonia).
-She had signs of vocal problems starting in 2007, prior to her return as Haruka (May in English version) in Pocket Monsters: Diamond and Pearl.
+She had signs of vocal problems starting in 2007, prior to her return as Haruka in Pocket Monsters: Diamond and Pearl.